solyoma/falconG/README.md

 Hierarchical, multi language, multi platform photo gallery creator
     written in C++ and Qt5

-*This is a Work In Progress*, most, but not all features are working yet!

 **falconG** is a graphical program which can be compiled and run on any operating system (Windows, OS-X, Linux, etc) to create WEB galleries.
 It is easy to use and completely free!